-We’ve trawled through the near-endless options of pretty images and animated backdrops to find you the best wallpapers out there.
+We’ve perused the near-endless options of pretty images and animated backdrops to find you the best wallpapers out there.
 But we haven’t just picked the pretty ones.
 We’ve looked specifically for images that make for a good backdrop.
-They’re not too cluttered, provide plenty of space and clarity for icons, and in the case of the smarter ones, give you plenty of options to tweak them how you like.
+They’re not too cluttered, provide plenty of space and clarity for icons, and in the case of the smarter ones, offer you plenty of customization options.

 Don’t fancy all of the fuss and distractions of something animated or interactive?
 Not a problem.
-There are still millions of beautiful images you can pick from and even if they aren’t specifically designed to be a wallpaper, doesn’t mean they won’t work as one.
+You can still pick from millions of beautiful images, and even if they aren’t specifically designed to be a wallpaper, that doesn’t mean they won’t work as one.

-Because what we’re talking about it essentially just photography, there is a nearly infinite amount of options on the internet.
+Because what we’re talking about is essentially just photography, of which there is a nearly infinite amount of options on the internet.
 To get you started, however, sites like WallpaperFusion have a bonanza of beautiful wallpapers to choose from, including landscapes, fantasy creatures, cars, and cartoon characters.
 Many of them are compatible with JigsawMania too.

 If you’d prefer something less factual and more digitally created, DigitalBlasphemy has been making great wallpapers for years.

-Here are a handful of some of the best wallpapers we’ve found in our search.
+Here is a handful of some of the best wallpapers we’ve found in our search.
 Click the source link in the caption box to be taken to the full-size version.

 Going one step beyond standard wallpaper images, animated wallpapers give you a little bit of movement to your backdrop.
 It can really make your desktop come alive, so as long as it isn’t zooming all over the place, which can be distracting.

-In terms of actually finding animated wallpapers, companies like Uscenes offer loads of premium, animated wallpapers, while DesktopHut has a huge collection of free ones.
+In terms of actually finding animated wallpapers, companies like Uscenes offer loads of premium, animated wallpapers.
 If you’re desperate for more of these, check out the Living Backgrounds subreddit where you can find a constant stream of new animated wallpapers to choose from.